Colgate Rochester Crozer Divinity School Accreditation

 Students may now take courses in a distance education format, as available, from any of these SARA-participating states.

 Information regarding the NC-SARA complaint process can be found here: https://nc-sara.org/student-complaints.
-Distance education students who wish to file a complaint may do so using the New York State Education Department’s Portal Entity contact:
+Distance education students who wish to file a complaint must be guided by the NYSED complaint procedures and may do so using the New York State Education Department’s Portal Entity contact:

 Supervisor of Higher Education Programs